open-telemetry/opentelemetry.io/content/en/docs/languages/js/propagation.md

 ## Manual context propagation

-In some cases, it is not possible to propagate context automatically as outlined above.
-There may not be an instrumentation library that matches a library you're using to have services communicate with one another.
-Or you many have requirements these libraries cannot fulfill, even if they exist.
+In some cases, it is not possible to propagate context automatically as outlined in previous section.
+There might not be an instrumentation library that matches a library you're using to have services communicate with one another.
+Or you might have requirements that these libraries can't fulfill even if they existed.

 When you must propagate context manually, you can use the [context API](/docs/languages/js/context).